jinhan38/flutter_seo/README.md

 ## Usage

-1. Add Observer
+1. Add Observer.
 You have to add SeoRouteObserver in navigatorObservers of MaterialApp.

 ```dart